 Morris County is one of New Jersey’s most affluent counties and yet, there are thousands of families living in inadequate or substandard housing because they can’t afford the area’s high prices.
 As a nonprofit, equal opportunity, ecumenical Christian housing ministry, we are dedicated to building decent, affordable housing with low-income families.
 Habitat invites people of all backgrounds, races and religions to build houses together in partnership with families in need.

-The affordable housing supply cannot keep pace with the escalating need.
-Your financial gift will help ten hard-working families as they partner with Morris Habitat to build their own homes in 2014.
+Homeownership changes lives and is the foundation of strong, vibrant communities.
+Your financial gift will help eighty hard-working families as they partner with Morris Habitat to build their own homes from 2015 through 2019.
 Read more »

-You may arrange for home pickup of your items on a bi-monthly scheduled day in four areas through December.
-The ReStore truck will visit Summit or the Bernardsville/BaskingRidge area on a Wednesday and Chatham or the Boonton/Montville/Mountain Lakes area on a Friday.
+You may arrange for home pickup of your items on four scheduled days in each of four areas during 2014.
+The ReStore truck will visit the Bernardsville/BaskingRidge area on Tuesdays, Summit on Wednesdays and Chatham or the Boonton/Montville/Mountain Lakes area on Fridays.
 Volunteer truck drivers will gratefully accept your new or very gently-used home furnishings, appliances and building supplies.
 When considering what to donate, please review our guidelines for information about age and condition restrictions.
 The guidelines list the many types of merchandise we are searching for as well as items that we are not able to accept.
-Check “Upcoming Events” on this page for more details.
+Check “Upcoming Events” on this page for exact dates and more details.

 How you can help…